 WASHINGTON – Congressman Bruce Poliquin (ME-02), an original cosponsor and longtime supporter of a Balanced Budget Amendment to the U.S.

 ‘Iran is the world’s leading state sponsor of terrorism and they cannot be trusted’

-WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) released the following statement regarding the Paris Climate Agreement and global discussions on environmental policy:
+WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) released the following statement regarding the White House’s decision to reinstate sanctions on the Iranian Regime:

 The bipartisan bill includes important reforms to the Veterans Choice Program’s claims and payments processes that Poliquin fought to add so Maine’s rural hospitals are paid promptly

 WASHINGTON – Today, Congressman Bruce Poliquin (ME-02), a member of the House Veterans’ Affairs Committee, pushed for a bipartisan and bicameral bill to move forward in order to prevent any disruption in health care services for rural Maine Veterans through the Veterans Choice Program (VCP), which, without action from Congress, will run out of funding by May 31.

 The bipartisan legislation is a smart fix to the original Violence Against Women Act that will help extend protections to victims who live in rural areas

 WASHINGTON – Congressmen Bruce Poliquin (R-ME-02) and Vicente Gonzalez (D-TX-15) introduced H.R.

 The annual bipartisan game is a tradition that helps raise money for charity

 ALEXANDRIA, Va. – This morning, Congressman Bruce Poliquin (ME-02) and lawmakers held their first Congressional Baseball Game team practice of the year, and the first practice since the tragic attack that took place at a practice last year that resulted in several individuals injured, including House Majority Whip Steve Scalise (LA-01).